Leon12-aaryson/regions/README.md

 # Regions Laravel Package

-This package provides an API and tools for accessing regional data such as countries, regions, states, cities, districts, and villages for Laravel applications.
+This package provides an API and tools for accessing regional data such as countries, states, and cities for Laravel applications.

 ## Features